reliablyhq/documentation/docs/getting-started/index.md

 # Get started with Reliably

 <PageIntroduction>
   The easiest and quickest way of getting started with Reliably is to run the Reliably CLI on your machine with your local source code files.
+Here's a link to the  <a href="/docs/getting-started/install/#quick-install-guide">quick install guide</a>
 </PageIntroduction>

 ## Main articles